Moulik24/Phonology-Project/README.md

 The ~ symbol represents nasalization, so **w̃** is pronounced like **w** with some nasal quality.
 For example, the word *yanwari* 'softly', would be pronounced with the **n** becoming a **w** with a nasal quality.
 The word would then be pronounced as *yaw̃wari*.

 ### Output Words
-The output words have all the same letters as the Lexicon, with the following additions, which are explained in [High Vowel Devoicing](#high-vowel-devoicing) and [Nasal Assimilation](#nasal-assimilation) sections:
+The output words have all the same letters as the Lexicon, with the following additions, which are explained in the [High Vowel Devoicing](#high-vowel-devoicing) and [Nasal Assimilation](#nasal-assimilation) sections:
 ```
 i̥ u̥ w̃ ỹ ŋ
 ```